 Foxes can be found throughout metropolitan Sydney including the Strathfield Council area.

 Foxes are dangerous and have officially been declared a pest species in NSW.
-In urban areas, foxes pose a potential risk to human and domestic animal health and safety as well as to threatened species such as green and golden bell frog and native animals such as birds.
+In urban areas, foxes pose a potential risk to human and domestic animal health and safety as well as to threatened species such as green and golden bell frogs and native animals such as birds.

 Foxes are not indigenous Australian animals and they pose a great risk to native animals.
 The European Red Fox is medium-sized and was introduced to Australia in the 1855 for recreational hunting.
 It is now widely distributed across most of Australia and in 2012, there were an estimated 7.2 million foxes in Australia.

 If you do see a fox, avoid coming in contact with them, rather observe them and record their numbers, behaviour, location and time.
 You can report a fox sighting to Strathfield Council on 9748 9999 or email email@example.com.

 Alternatively you can record your sightings directly to the Fox Scan Website.